hacdias/fintracts/parser/SPECIFICATION.md

 ```
 The parties:

-  Big USA Bank, undermentioned as BUSAB; and
+  The Bank 1, undermentioned as TB1; and
-  Big German Bank, undermentioned as BGB.
+  The Bank 2, undermentioned as TB2.

 Hereby enter in an Interest Rate Swap Transaction Agreement defined as follows: